sschlib/sschlib/README.md

 Why sschlib?
 ==========
-Sscjlib is a pure Java implementation of SSH2.
+Ssclib is a pure Java implementation of SSH2.
 It is a fork of JSch from JCraft.
 The plan is to develop this project on GitHub as an open and transparent open source project, and accept contributions from other developers.